mario-aran/boilerplate/services/identity/README.md

 Debug

 - `pnpm run repl`: Run REPL
-- Use debugger:
-  - "Open Workspace from File" -> "multi-root.code-workspace"
-  - Open a file -> Select "Run and Debug" -> Choose debugger in dropdown menu
+- Use debuggers: In "multi-root.code-workspace" mode, Open a file -> Select "Run and Debug" -> Choose debugger in dropdown menu

 ## Dependencies